m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 ## Making a table that is appropriate for addressing the problem

-Our attempt to resolve the dispute focuses on the use of the word "upon".
+One of our strategies to attempt to resolve the dispute will focus on the use of the word "upon".
 For each essay, we will record the essay number, the author, the number of "upon"s, the number of characters, and the "upon"s per 10,000 characters.